 Once the design of the components has been optimised for their application, the suitable material must be selected.
 The following plastics are perfect for producing components in batches up to 10,000 pieces.

-Materials for 3D printing batch production up to 10'000 pieces
+Use these materials for 3D printing batch production up to 10'000 pieces

 Plastics xPEEK or xABS (DLP)